 “ESFP” is one of sixteen personality types.
 It is among the most commonly encountered personality types, especially among women, comprising upwards of 10% of the general population.

 Like the ISFP, ESFPs are often considered physically attractive.
 Of course, this might be partly attributable to their extraverted personality, as well as their concern for keeping up their appearance.
 They are attuned to what is trendy and popular, willing to modify their appearance accordingly.
 Glitz, glamor, perfume, jewelry—all are a part of the ESFPs’ repertoire.

-It’s not that ESFPs are necessarily snobbish or narcissistic about their appearance.
+It’s not that ESFPs are necessarily pretentious or narcissistic about their appearance.
 Rather, because of their dominant function, Extraverted Sensing (Se), they seem to have a natural eye for beauty, style, and aesthetics.
 Their homes are often immaculate and tastefully adorned, as ESFPs love to ensconce themselves in beautiful and well-accoutered surroundings.

 As much as anything else, ESFPs are disposed to seeking sensory, material, and experiential novelty (Se).
 This is part of the reason they enjoy keeping up with current trends and fashions.
 Their Se is hungry for new stimulation—new sights, sounds, tastes, and experiences.

 Like the ESTP, ESFPs also display high levels of kinesthetic intelligence.
 They are often athletic and endowed with good dexterity and hand-eye coordination.
 In contrast to the ENFP, who exhibits a preponderance of mental energy, ESFPs can display great physical energy.
 ENFPs use their Ne to explore new ideas.
 ESFPs employ their senses to explore and manipulate the physical world (Se).

 ESFPs can also make great performers.
 Their sense of style and presentation, combined with their kinesthetic capacities, allow them to excel as actors, vocalists, and the like.
 For similar reasons, ESFPs can make skilled marketers and salespersons.